 CREDITS @EMILIEGARCINPHOTOGRAPHE

-While organizing weddings, I have noticed that most of the couples I have collaborated with in the past years had a hard time sharing their budget information with me during our first meeting.
-Whether they had not thought about it yet or they were intimidated by the question, it was almost always a tough moment in the conversation.
-In reality, the budget is one of the most critical aspects of the wedding planning process.
-It is essential to make it realistic so you can determine how much you can spend on different aspects of your day.
+In my experience as a wedding organizer, I’ve noticed that many couples struggle with discussing their budget during our first meeting.
+Whether they haven’t thought about it yet or feel intimidated by the question, this part of the conversation is often tough.
+However, the budget is one of the most critical aspects of wedding planning.
+It’s essential to make it realistic so you can determine what you can spend on different aspects of your day.

-I like to see the budget as a dynamic tool, so I would say it’s wise to start with an estimate and then adjust it as needed.
-That way, you’ll have a better idea of what you can afford and what you might have to leave aside or review.
+I like to view the budget as a dynamic tool.
+Start with an estimate, then adjust it as needed.
+This way, you’ll have a clearer idea of what you can afford and what areas you may need to scale back or rethink.

-If you have chosen a professional planner to assist you with your wedding organization, they can help you manage it.
-They can keep it accurate and organize all the vendors involved in making that day happen.
-They will also make sure that you don’t get carried away with expensive extras and that you stick to your original plans.
+If you’ve hired a professional planner, they can help you manage the budget.
+They’ll keep things accurate and coordinate with all the vendors involved, ensuring you don’t get carried away with expensive extras and that you stick to your original plan

-This is a brainstorming exercise to do with your significant other.
-However, you could also ask for tips from your married friends to make sure you cover all the potential expenses you may have.
+This is a brainstorming exercise to do with your significant other, but you can also ask married friends for advice to ensure you don’t overlook any potential expenses.

-As I said before, this is a dynamic tool, so you will be able to adjust it every time you confirm a service.
+As I mentioned earlier, the budget is a dynamic tool, so you’ll be able to adjust it as you confirm services.

-For some couples, the deal-breaker will be entertainment.
-They will prefer to have a 3-course menu instead of a 6-course meal, focusing on the band or DJ, keeping their guests entertained all night long.
+For some couples, the deal-breaker might be entertainment.
+They may prefer a 3-course meal instead of a 6-course one, focusing more on the band or DJ to keep guests entertained all night.

-Others, like me, will prioritize the catering.
-Due to our professional background, we said from the beginning we would like to have one of the top catering services and it worked!.
-Even today, many years later, people still talk to me about the canapes.
+Others, like me, prioritize catering.
+Due to my professional background, I knew from the beginning that we wanted one of the best catering services, and it worked!
+Even years later, people still talk about the canapés.

-Deciding about what is meaningful to you at the beginning of the planning phase will help you throughout the entire organization process.
-It is not an easy exercise when you are not used to planning events, but you can remember past weddings or other social events you were invited to together and write down what you like and what did you not.
-Sometimes it is easier to know what you do not want, and then, you take it from there.
+Identifying what’s most important to you at the beginning of the planning process will help guide you throughout.
+It’s not an easy exercise, especially if you’re new to event planning, but it helps to reflect on past weddings or social events you’ve attended together.
+Think about what you liked—and what you didn’t.
+Sometimes it’s easier to know what you don’t want, and then you can take it from there.

 Venue 10%